antonyantony/ietf-126-vienna/publish/flamegraph.md

-Title: Generating Flame Graphs for XFRM Performance Analysis
+Title: Generating Flame Graphs for XFRM Performance Analysis (Vienna, 23 Jul)
 Date: 2026-07-23
 Author: Antony Antony
 Summary: How to use perf and FlameGraph to profile CPU cycles and cache misses for XFRM/IPsec code paths.